NoisyText/ABG-Resources/README.md

 # Anywhere-Board-Games
 Github repository for Anywhere Board Games (http://anywhereboardgames.com/).
+Credit for the original code goes to [doctor_butch over on SourceForge.org](http://sourceforge.net/u/userid-66675/profile/)

 ---

-Everything used to start this repository was originally found on the SourceForge page (http://sourceforge.net/projects/boardgamearena/).
+Everything used to start this repository was originally found [on the SourceForge page] (http://sourceforge.net/projects/boardgamearena/).

 ---